Everything we know about Brooklyn Beckham and Nicola Peltz's wedding

 Everything we know about Brooklyn Beckham and Nicola Peltz’s wedding

-The couple have been dating for three years and will marry this weekend in a star-studded, no-expenses spared event
+The couple exchanged vows in a star-studded ceremony in Palm Beach on Saturday

-Brooklyn Beckham and Nicola Peltz are set to be married on Saturday (9 April) in a lavish, star-studded wedding in Palm Beach, Florida.
+Brooklyn Beckham and Nicola Peltz have both said “I do” in a lavish, star-studded wedding in Palm Beach, Florida.

+The pair married on Saturday 9 April with dozens of celebrity friends and family witnessing their nuptials.

 The 23-year-old son of footballer David Beckham and former Spice Girl Victoria Beckham popped the question to the 27-year-old heiress and actor Peltz in 2020 after nine months of dating.

-Their wedding, which they delayed due to the Covid-19 pandemic, is reportedly thought to have cost the families over £3 million and will include a Valentino wedding dress for the bride and a detailed prenuptial agreement.
+Their wedding, which had been delayed due to the Covid-19 pandemic, is reportedly thought to have cost the families over £3 million and included a Valentino wedding dress for the bride and a detailed prenuptial agreement.
 Here’s everything you need to know.

 How did they meet?